 Early Life & Rise to Power

-`Sargon' was not the name given him at birth but the throne name he chose for himself.
-It is a Semitic, not Sumerian, name and so it is generally accepted that he was a Semite.
+Sargon was not the name given him at birth but the throne name he chose for himself meaning, as noted, "Legitimate King."
+It is a Semitic, not Sumerian, name and so it is generally accepted that he was a Semite but there is no way to know if this is true.
 Nothing certain is known of Sargon's birth or younger years.
-In fact, although his name was among the most famous in antiquity, he was unknown to the modern world until 1870 CE when the archaeologist Sir Henry Rawlinson published the Legend of Sargon which he had found in the library of Ashurbanipal while excavating Nineveh in 1867 CE.
-The Legend of Sargon reads:
+In fact, although his name was among the most famous in antiquity, he was unknown to the modern world until the 19th century when his inscriptions and autobiography were discovered among the many texts of the library of Ashurbanipal at Nineveh.
+The Legend of Sargon of Akkad reads, in part:

 My mother was a changeling, my father I knew not,